opfesoft/sol-docs/db/world/loot_template.md

 At loading time:

-**groups are formed - all grouped entries with the same values of\*GroupId** and **Entry** fields are gathered into two sets - one for explicitly-chanced entries and one for equal-chanced.
+Groups are formed: All grouped entries with the same values of **GroupId** and **Entry** fields are gathered into two sets - one for explicitly-chanced entries and one for equal-chanced.
 Note that order of entries in the sets can not be defined by DB - you should assume that the entries are in an unknown order.
 But indeed every time core processes a group the entries are in some order, constant during processing.

 During loot generation:

 -   core rolls for explicitly-chanced entries (if any):
--   **a random number\*R **is rolled in range 0 to 100 (floating point value).
+-   a random number **R** is rolled in range 0 to 100 (floating point value).
     -   chance to drop is checked for every (explicitly-chanced) entry in the group:
-    -   **if\*R** is less than absolute value of [Chance](#chanceorquestchance) of the entry then the entry 'wins': the [Item](#item) is included in the loot.
+    -   if **R** is less than absolute value of [Chance](#chanceorquestchance) of the entry then the entry 'wins': the [Item](#item) is included in the loot.
 Group processing stops, the rest of group entries are just skipped.
-    -   **otherwise the entry 'looses': the [Item](#loot_template-item) misses its chance to get into the loot.\*R** is decreased by the absolute value of [Chance](#chanceorquestchance) and next explicitly-chanced entry is checked.
+    -   otherwise the entry 'looses': the [Item](#loot_template-item) misses its chance to get into the loot. **R** is decreased by the absolute value of [Chance](#chanceorquestchance) and next explicitly-chanced entry is checked.
 -   if none of explicitly-chanced entries got its chance then equal-chanced part (if any) is processed:
     -   a random entry is selected from the set of equal-chanced entries and corresponding [Item](#item) is included in the loot.
 -   If nothing selected yet (this never happens if the group has some equal-chanced entries) - no item from the group is included into the loot.